Written by / 11/15/2014 / No comments / , , , , , , , , , , , , , ,

 WOMEN IN CAGES: Not directed by Jack Hill but once again produced by Roger Corman and starring Judy Brown, Roberta Collins and Pam Grier returning from the BIG DOLL HOUSE to an even more gritty, cut-throat and slickly energetic women-in-prison flick...

-Shedding some of the comedy and subplots of the wonderfully bizarre Jack Hill original which, though groundbreaking, is sometimes hindered by peripheral distractions.
+Shedding random subplots of the wonderfully weird Jack Hill original which, though groundbreaking, is sometimes hindered by offbeat, semi-comedic, peripheral distractions: this really feels like the dangerous Philippines locale...

-But her main rival is Pam Grier, brilliantly cast as the sadistic head guard and given more free reign here.
-Roberta Collins is her usual tough self while Judy Brown, the passive newbie in DOLL HOUSE, plays the experienced leader in this lean, mean exploitation experience where gorgeous girls are locked up and fight to get out alive.
+But her main rival is Pam Grier, brilliantly cast as the sadistic head guard and given more free reign here while Roberta Collins is the addled heroin addict, Sofia Moran the bully-lesbian convict, Vic Diaz in place of Sid Haig and Judy Brown, the passive newbie in DOLL HOUSE, plays the experienced leader in this sparse, severe exploitation vehicle where gorgeous girls are locked up, and must fight to get out alive, period.

 1973 ***1/2

-THE BIG BIRD CAGE: Jack Hill, who began the exploitation women-in-prison (shot in the Philippines) era with BIG DOLL HOUSE, after many other directors jumped on the band wagon, made a comedy-adventure using stock actors Pam Grier and Sig Haig as revolutionaries breaking into a work camp: to flee female convicts for their cause.
+THE BIG BIRD CAGE: Jack Hill, who began the exploitation women-in-prison double-feature with BIG DOLL HOUSE, after many other directors jumped on the band wagon, made a comedy-adventure using stock actors Pam Grier and Sig Haig as revolutionaries actually breaking into a work camp: to flee female convicts (led by Anitra Ford and Roberta Collins) for their cause...

 The prison itself consists of a few huts and one giant outdoor bamboo sugar mill, which includes a human-powered slave wheel.
 This contraption, designed by Jack Hill's father, is primal and, in its own right, formidable.
 And two leads are terrific, both together and apart; especially Haig, hilariously feigning gay to "seduce" a chunky guard (Vic Diaz) while the exterior locations are amazing...